 There are also plenty of opportunities, during the university years or in language schools to learn additional languages.
 Here we must also point out that in Romania certain major studies such as international law, international media studies are only taught in English while several medical and other core higher institutions also have their own English sections.

 Of course all language skills also open new gates towards the West, both to study and work abroad.
-But the matter of the fact is that language learning in Romania is as integral to education as learning maths, literature, physics, geography or History.
+But the matter of the fact is that language in Transylvania is as integral to education as learning maths, literature, physics, geography or History.